 If you exercise at a traditional gym, you probably know your way around the treadmill, elliptical, stair stepper, and stationary bike pretty well.
 (Ever wonder if the calorie counters on those machines at the gym are (in)accurate?
 We found out.)
 But what about some of the new cutting-edge machines that are popping up in gyms everywhere?
 These under-the-radar machines are great for incorporating into your HIIT workouts, so step out of your elliptical-comfort zone and get to know this new equipment.

 These machines are totally unplugged, so instead of electricity powering the belt you’ll harness the power from your own muscles to start it up and keep it going.
 “On the Woodway Curve, a curved, super ergonomic, non-motorized treadmill, you do all the work yourself, so everything you do is automatically 30 percent harder and more efficient since you’re burning more calories in a shorter amount of time,” says Xavier Quimbo, co-founder and expert trainer at Speedplay in Los Angeles, which uses them during his HIIT classes.
-It’s easy to let the belt get away from you if you’re not paying attention, and the higher up on the belt you are, the faster you’ll go, so the best
+It’s easy to let the belt get away from you if you’re not paying attention, and the higher up on the belt you are, the faster you’ll go, so

 1. Don’t skip breakfast